javascript-tutorial/en.javascript.info/1-js/03-code-quality/03-comments/article.md

 ## Summary

-One sign of a good developer is his comments.
-Good comments allow us to maintain the code well, return to it after a long delay and use features more effectively.
+An important sign of a good developer is comments: their presence and even their absense.

+Good comments allow us to maintain the code well, come back to it after a delay and use it more effectively.

+**Comment this:**

+- Overall architecture, high-level view.
+- Function usage.
+- Important solutions, especially when not immediately obvious.

+**Evade comments:**

+- That tell "how code works" and "what it does".
+- Put them only if it's impossible to make the code so simple and self-descriptive that it doesn't require those.

-Comments are also used for auto-documenting tools: they read them and generate HTML-docs (or in another format).
+Comments are also used for auto-documenting tools like JSDoc3: they read them and generate HTML-docs (or docs in another format).